Web banner MDA Bridge to Israel Awards logos

 Lifetime Achievement Awarded to an individual, group or organisation for their contribution at a latter time of their career.

-Nominate for the Community Organising Award with The Jewish News
+Vote for the Community Organising Award with The Jewish News

 Awarded to an individual, organisation or projects for organising the community to build bridges with Israel.